Content Map Terms

 Anthrax is confirmed when the bacteria are identified from a culture of your blood, spinal fluid, skin sores, or mucus from your nose, airways, or lungs.
 If results of a culture aren't clear, you may need other blood tests or a polymerase chain reaction (PCR) test.
 A skin ulcer may be biopsied.

-The bioterrorism attacks in 2001 made many people nervous about opening their mail.
-If you receive a piece of mail that contains a powdery substance or seems suspicious, the Public Health Agency of Canada recommends that you put down the piece of mail and not touch it again.
+The bioterrorism attacks in the U.S. in 2001 made some people nervous about opening their mail.
+If you receive a piece of mail that contains a powdery substance or seems suspicious, public health experts recommend that you put down the piece of mail and not touch it again.
 Then, leave the room, wash your hands with soap and water, and call 911 (or the emergency response number in your area) to find out what to do next.

 If you have concerns about anthrax, you can find the most current information through the Canadian Centre for Occupational Health and Safety (www.ccohs.ca/oshanswers/diseases/anthrax.html) or the U.S. Centers for Disease Control and Prevention (www.cdc.gov/anthrax).